preloader

 • List of Executive Committee members according to the constitution – 3 copies

-• List of Executive Committee approved by the relevant authority and copy of registration certificate – 3 copies
+• List of Executive Committee approved by the relevant authority and a copy of the registration certificate – 3 copies

 • Constitution (approved by registration authority) – 3 copies